-She walked into the bathroom, closed the door in his face.
-As she entered the shower she heard him say, "We're not going to make it, Christine.
+She walked into the bathroom, closing the door in his face.
+As she entered the shower, she heard him say, "We're not going to make it, Christine.
 Not if you won't talk to me."

 She let the hard stream of water drown out anything else he had to say.
-When she finished her shower and walked into the bedroom to get dressed he went into the bathroom without saying another word.
+When she finished her shower and walked into the bedroom to get dressed, he went into the bathroom without saying another word.
 She sighed heavily.
-Fine, if that is how it is, I'll just go on without you.
+Fine, if that was how it was, she'd just go on without him.

-As she entered the clinic one of the nurses came over to her.
-"Dr. Chapel, you have an important message waiting, from Starfleet medical."
+As she entered the clinic, one of the nurses came over to her.
+"Doctor Chapel, you have an important message waiting, from Starfleet medical."

 Christine stood stunned.
-She had not expected to get the position when she threw her name into the hat.
-She replayed the message again, almost unable to believe that she had won the plum slot.
+She hadn't expected to get the position when she threw her name into the hat.
+She replayed the message again, almost unable to believe that she'd won the plum slot.
 She sent a quick reply back to her friend, accepting the assignment.